Is 3km in 15 Minutes Achievable in 21 Days?: Complete Training Plan

 Two days before: Easy 3-4km run at a very comfortable pace, just to keep your legs moving.

-One day before: The day before your test, rest, rest, REST!
-No running except for a short shake-out run and try to do as little physically demanding tasks as possible.
+One day before: Rest.
+No running except for a short shake-out run.
+I recommend doing as few physically demanding tasks as possible.
 Think of this day as your "battery recharge day".

-Don't try to cram in extra training the final week.
-Many runners have sabotaged themselves by overdoing it in those final days.
+Beware of trying to cram in extra training the final week.
+Many runners sabotage themselves by overdoing it in those final days.
 Your body gets stronger during recovery, not during the workout itself.

 Get good sleep, eat normally, and stay hydrated.
 The work is done — now you just need to show up ready to execute.